Exercise and Weight Loss

 As a mom, I know it is my responsibility — and no one else’s — to raise my kids.
 But what does it mean when so many parents are finding that their best efforts are undermined by an avalanche of advertisements aimed at their kids?
 And what are these ads teaching kids about food and nutrition?
 That it’s good to have salty, sugary food and snacks every day — breakfast, lunch, and dinner?"

 Taking on the deceptive and exploitative practices of the processed food companies was a refreshing start.
 But it didn't last.
 Within a year, the corporate partners of the Let's Move program including General Mills, Kellogg, Nestlé, Walmart and Walt Disney helped change the campaign.
 Instead of talking about healthier eating habits, Let's Move is now focusing on exercise and personal fitness.

 Exercise is vital to long-term health, but the act of exercising burns far fewer calories than most people realize.
-When someone begins an exercise program, one of things a doctor will recommend is simply to start walking.
+When someone begins an exercise program, one of the things a doctor will recommend is simply to start walking.
 Get up and walk around for 30 minutes or so, at least five days a week.
-It's actually really good advice.
+It's good advice.
 But when people do that, the amount of calories they burn is surprisingly small.

 If you weigh 150 pounds and walk for 30 minutes at a moderate pace, how many calories do you think you burn?

 The depressing reality is 102.
 That's less than half the calories you'll get in a small order of fries from McDonald's.
 Telling people they have to move more to drop the weight isn't enough.